-The clay used in Mashiko yaki is rich in silicic acid and iron with a high plasticity, making it easy to shape and highly fire-resistant.
+The clay used in Mashiko ware is rich in silicic acid and iron with a high plasticity, making it easy to shape and highly fire-resistant.
 Unlike other potteries, no extra ingredients are added to the clay which is the secret behind the thick texture.

-The distinct features of Kutani yaki are vivid colors, bold and elegant designs, and a particular technique of overglaze enamel painting.
+The distinct features of Kutani ware are vivid colors, bold and elegant designs, and a particular technique of overglaze enamel painting.
 This technique consists of using pigments to paint a pattern incorporating flowers, birds, or natural scenery over a glaze and then firing the piece again.photo: Ishikawa Prefecture

-Shigaraki yaki uses coarse soil, is highly fire-resistant and acquires pink or other shades of red during the firing process, becoming red with scarlet or brown overtones.
+Shigaraki ware uses coarse soil, is highly fire-resistant and acquires pink or other shades of red during the firing process, becoming red with scarlet or brown overtones.
 Due to ashes from the kiln sticking to the surface, the clay takes on a scarlet glow and warm coloring, a characteristic unique to this craft.